 Peter Luitwieler, Program Manager, Oklahoma Veteran Alliance, Community Service Council

-Our inaugural event will raise awareness of veteran suicide while raising funds for the Oklahoma Veteran Alliance.
+At our inaugural event on Oct.
+22, 2020, we raised awareness of veteran suicide while raising funds for the Oklahoma Veteran Alliance.
+We will hold this dinner again on Oct.
+22, 2021.
+This date is significant because every day, 22 veterans on average take their lives across our nation.
 Join other veteran champions from across the state for a special evening in honor of our local veterans.
-Learn more, become a sponsor or purchase tickets >
+Learn more about the event >

 We rely on donations from our community to sustain our work in supporting veterans in need across Oklahoma.
 Here are some of the ways we are making a difference in the lives of veterans and their families.
 Thank you for believing in our mission!
 To donate, please visit csctulsa.org/donate